panzi/cook-serve-hoomans2/README.md

 (`data.win` on Windows and `game.unx` on Linux) and will be called `data.win.backup` on Windows and `game.unx.backup` on Linux.
 If you want to remove the patch simply delete `data.win`/`game.unx` and rename the backup file.
+Under Windows you might need to disable hiding of file name extensions in order to be able to rename that file.

+Another way to undo the mod is simply to verify the game file integrity with Steam, which will detect the modification and re-download the game.

 ### In case that didn't work